abacus-gene/paml-tutorial/positive-selection/01_protocol_analyses/01_site_models/README.md

 sed -i 's/Model\ /Model\_/g' lnL_sites.txt
 ```

-The `R` script to compute LRT statistics for each model comparison can be found [here](Find_bestmodel.R).
+You can find the commands to compute LRT statistics for each model comparison [in the `R` script `Find_bestmodel.R`](Find_bestmodel.R).
 The results are already included as part of commented lines.

 If you run this script, you will see that the preferred model is `M8`.
 If you want to extract the estimated parameters in this model, you can use the following command: